darklordgrep/PLSQL-Shapefile/types/shapefilereader.typ

   --
   -- Notes     : Version 1.0 - Initial release.
   --             Point MZ and Point M types lose the m values during read.
-  --             If the shapefile contains m values, but not z values, --             then calls to sdo_util.getvertices and similar functions will --             return the m value in the z column, otherwise it will be the w --             column.
+  --             For other types, if the shapefile contains m values, but not z, --             then calls to sdo_util.getvertices and similar functions will --             return the m value in the z column, otherwise it will be the w --             column.